Dustyroom/flat-kit-doc/_docs/outlines.md

 #### Main Parameters

-* *Edge Color* lets you choose the color of the outline.
+* **Edge Color** lets you choose the color of the outline.
-* *Thickness* makes the outline thicker or thinner.
+* **Thickness** makes the outline thicker or thinner.
 It controls how wide or narrow the line of the outline is.
+* **Fade With Distance** if enabled, the outline will become more transparent the further away it is from the camera.
+Once enabled, two additional parameters appear:
+  * **Start** controls the distance from the camera at which the outline starts to fade.
+The value is in world units.
+  * **End** controls the distance from the camera at which the outline is fully transparent.
+The value is in world units.
-* *Resolution Invariant* if enabled, the line width will stay constant regardless of the rendering resolution.
+* **Resolution Invariant** if enabled, the line width will stay constant regardless of the rendering resolution.
 However, some of the lines may appear blurry.
-* *Use Depth* enables or disables taking the scene's depth data into calculating the outlines.
+* **Use Depth** enables or disables taking the scene's depth data into calculating the outlines.
 This parameter outlines the outer contour of the objects with depth threshold control.
   ![Outline Image Effect Render Event list](/FlatKit_Manual_Images/flat-kit-outline-param-1-depth.gif)
-* *Use Normals* creates outlines based on the angle difference of the normals of a mesh.
+* **Use Normals** creates outlines based on the angle difference of the normals of a mesh.
 The effect mainly depends on the geometry of an object.
 So, having proper normals here is important, please see [this paragraph](/outlines/#manipulating-the-normals-of-the-mesh) describing in detail how to manipulate normals.
     ![Outline Image Effect Render Event list](/FlatKit_Manual_Images/flat-kit-outline-param-2-normals.gif)
-* *Use Color* enables or disables taking all color difference data on the scene when calculating the outlines.
+* **Use Color** enables or disables taking all color difference data on the scene when calculating the outlines.
 This feature is URP only.
     ![Outline Image Effect Render Event list](/FlatKit_Manual_Images/flat-kit-outline-param-3-color-2.gif)

 **NOTE:** If you see that *Use Depth* and *Use Normals* have no effect in your project, please navigate to _Project Settings_ ▶︎ _Graphics_ and insert **[FlatKit] Example Settings URP** file into _Scriptable Rendering Pipeline Setting_ field.
 If you are using your own settings file instead, please make sure to have _Opaque texture_ and _Depth texture_ checkboxes on, which can be found on Inspector tab when you select that URP settings file.